 This is my second year attending WisCon.
 I go because I love this.
 I remember how much I hate my fellow women, and then I go the whole rest of the year thankful that normal life is never this horrible.

 The text continued in that tone.
-The photos targeted the fattest WisConners.
-Though Zathlazip obscured faces and didn’t use last names, it was easy for people to spot themselves and their friends.
-(The post is pay-to-view at Something Awful, but if you’re curious, google the title to find a free copy or two online.)
+The photos targeted the fattest attendees.
+Though Zathlazip hid faces and didn’t use last names, it was easy for WisConners to spot themselves and their friends.

-The only thing I can say in Zathlazip’s defense is she probably didn’t think WisConners would visit Something Awful.
+The only thing I can say in Zathlazip’s defense is she probably didn’t expect WisConners to visit Something Awful.
 It’s a site for self-styled “goons” who will do almost anything online for the lulz.

-But a WisConner found her post.
+But a WisConner found the post.
 In social justice terms, it was an intersectional moment of feces and fan.
-The outrage leaped from blog to blog.
+The flames leaped from blog to blog.

 Then Liz Henry, on her Badgerbag LiveJournal, revealed Zathlazip’s LJ user name and legal name.
-In the comments, Henry explained, “It was like 30 seconds of googling for me to find her real name.”
+In the comments, Henry rationalized that by saying, “It was like 30 seconds of googling for me to find her real name.”

 And social justice fandom sought revenge.